3nya/personal-website/README.md

 11/23/23 - Mobile ui
 Very lazy solution of just lowering font sizes and removing images but it's not ugly if i open it on my phone sooooo

+Problems/goals:
+- Code didn't build properly so the images don't get removed when the screen width is low (works locally)
+- Going to update contents and link it to portfolio page which is in progress